 Vitamins, Minerals, and Dietary Supplements for Optimum Health

 I believe that everyone should take a multivitamin with mineral as a form of health insurance, in addition to eating a healthy diet.
 Read the label when choosing a multivitamin, and consider choosing one with a maximum of 3000 IU of preformed vitamin A, and no iron (unless you are a menstruating woman).
 Many multivitamins have small amounts of a variety of botanicals or herbs – I recommend choosing a multivitamin without these additional ingredients.
-With regard to quality, Consumer Reports has reported that as long as multivitamins are not purchased as “deep discount” stores, quality of virtually all brands tested was good.
+With regard to quality, Consumer Reports has reported that as long as multivitamins are not purchased at “deep discount” stores, quality of virtually all brands tested was good.
 The multivitamin I take is VitaPrime®, marketed by ProThera®, a company which does not sell directly to consumers.
 Locally, this multivitamin can be purchased at Pine Pharmacy.
 I suggest only one tablet per day of VitaPrime, half of the daily dose which is suggested on the label.
-For years, the multivitamin I took and recommended to my patients was MultiSential® Plus, marketed by Solanova®.
-In March 2010, Solanova changed the ingredients in MultiSential Plus and I don't consider the new formulation optimal, so I have switched to the VitaPrime (at a dose of one tablet daily).
-For information on how to choose a high quality multi, I consider this website a good resource.
+For information on how to choose a high quality multivitamin, I consider this website a good resource.

-I recommend 1000 - 2000 IU/day of supplemental vitamin D from October – May in northern climates (most multivitamins contain 400 IU of vitamin D).
-I also recommend supplemental magnesium 100 - 300 mg/day - most multivitamins contain relatively small quantities of this mineral (it is bulky, and thus a small quantity takes up a lot of physical space in a multivitamin) and a USDA survey has concluded that 62% of Americans don’t obtain the RDA!
+I recommend 1000 - 2000 IU/day of supplemental vitamin D from October – May in northern climates (multivitamins typically contain 400 - 2000 IU of vitamin D).
+I also recommend supplemental magnesium 100 - 300 mg/day.
+Most multivitamins contain relatively small quantities of this mineral (it is bulky, and thus a small quantity takes up a lot of physical space in a multivitamin) and a USDA survey has concluded that 62% of Americans don’t obtain the RDA of 400 mg daily!
 I recommend intake of 200 micrograms (mcg) daily of selenium.
 Selenium content of multivitamins is variable, with some containing as much as 200 mcg/day.
 Brazil nuts are an excellent food source of selenium - each Brazil nut contains approximately 100 mcg of selenium.
 Data published in 2007 indicates that selenium intake of 200 mcg daily may increase the risk of developing diabetes.
 Nonetheless, I believe that for most individuals, the benefits of selenium 200 mcg per day outweigh the risks.

 For individuals over age 50, the amount of vitamin B12 in a multivitamin may not be sufficient.
 Most individuals produce less stomach acid as they get older, and thus absorb less of the protein-bound vitamin B12 in food (B12 is found only in animal foods, so vegans obtain no vitamin B12 from their diet).
 If ones multivitamin does not contain 100 mcg of vitamin B12 per serving, consider additional vitamin B12 100 - 1000 mcg daily.